dbrant/cardboard-mpo/README.md

-# cardboard-mpo
+# MPO image viewer for Google Cardboard
-MPO image viewer for Cardboard.
+This is a simple app for viewing 3D MPO images on your Android device using Google Cardboard!